How to Clean Heat Press Machine Step by Step Guide For Beginner

 What are Common Accidents or Mistakes That Beginners May Face While Using a Heat Press Machine?

-- The residue of ink when you place the wrong side of the transfer paper, do not use any sheet over the ink on the paper melt and sticks with a heat press plate.
+- The residue of ink when you place the wrong side of the transfer paper, do not use any sheet over the ink on the paper melt and stick with a heat press plate.

 - High temperature or over-pressing for a long duration may burn delicate materials or fabric.